fadion/aria/README.md

 ### Type Hinting

-Taking hints from strong typed languages, type hinting can be a very useful feature to validate function arguments and its return type.
+Like in strong typed languages, type hinting can be a very useful feature to validate function arguments and its return type.
 It's extra useful for library functions that have no assurance of the data types they're going to get.

 This function call will produce output: